PUCD2035-E-F15/class_notes/content/week_2/index.md

 # Hands On Demos

-## Tool Upgrade

-### The Javascript Console

-Don't forget to open the Chrome Javascript console with Command-Option-J. This is where Chrome will report Javascript errors, and you can print messages to th console with `console.log()`.

-### Live Reload

-Switching to the browser and reloading after every change isn't hard, but it can grow old fast.
-Install the Atom `liverelad` package to automatically reload the browser every time you save.

-### Syntax Checking

-Install the `linter` and `linter-jshint` package to allow Atom to check your syntax as you work.
-Syntax errors will be highlighted in your editor, before you even try to run your work in the browser.

-### Syntax Formatting

-Install the `jsformat` package to automatically reformat your code as you work.
-JSFormat will make sure that little things indentation and spacing are consistent.
-This will make your code easier to read and maintain.

 ## Working with Variables

 Variables are named values in your program.
 There are many benefits to variables: